Health

 How to stop hemorrhoids from bleeding

 Drinking enough water and getting enough fiber in your diet can soften stools, making them easier to pass.
 This can help ease pressure on the veins and reduce bleeding.
-Sitz baths can also be helpful in some cases.
+Sitz baths can also be helpful for symptoms in some cases.
 It’s also important to try to avoid straining during a bowel movement.
 Over-the-counter hemorrhoid treatments, such as creams, wipes and suppositories containing hydrocortisone, witch hazel, phenylephrine and zinc oxide, can also be helpful.
-Lidocaine cream is unlikely to help with bleeding but may help with pain and itching.
-If the bleeding does not resolve in one week, consult your healthcare provider.
+Lidocaine cream may help with pain and itching.
+Bleeding may also be a sign of other health conditions and should be evaluated by your healthcare provider.

 Hemorrhoid with fissure

 Sometimes hemorrhoids can be accompanied by a fissure, a tear in the skin around the anus that is often painful and may bleed.
 A hemorrhoid is not the same thing as a fissure.
 You can have hemorrhoids without a fissure, and a fissure without hemorrhoids.
-Fissures can often be soothed with some hemorrhoid remedies.
+Fissures may be soothed with some hemorrhoid remedies but certain products may cause them to sting or burn.

 Blood in the stool or in the toilet bowl can be alarming to see.
 Hemorrhoids can cause blood in the stool, but this can also be a sign of anal fissure, infection or even cancer.
 See your healthcare provider if you notice blood in your stool.